Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 # Description
 Command line tool to setup BIM 360 projects, services, users, it includes the following functionalities:
-- Create Projects in Batch
+- Create Projects based on CSV input file
-- Copy Projects with Folders from a template project(including role permission)
+- Copy Projects with folders structure from a template project(supporting copy role permission)
-- Activate Services by Adding User as Admin
+- Activate project services by adding project admin
-- Add Users to Project as Admin or User
+- Import users to project as admin or normal user

 # Thumbnail
 ![thumbnail](/thumbnail.gif)